-On 1 April 2013, the Treasury granted the Authority £471,000.
+In respect of the year ended 31 March 2015 the Authority received a nil contribution from the Government whereas in the prior year the Treasury granted the Authority £471,000.
 This contribution, together with the operational headcount are agreed in advance as part of the Government's overall budget process and the Authority is committed to working to ensure that it operates in a manner that is as cost-efficient as possible.